Scheduling in Queueing Systems with Uncertain and Evolving Holding Costs: Introduction

 This algorithm is easy to deploy in practice as it is index-based like the existing algorithms.
 Although it requires building a new ML model to predict $\min\{\gamma, \text{Remaining views}\}$, there are existing ML models predicting a content's remaining views \citep{zhao2015seismic,rizoiu2017expecting,haimovich2021popularity}.
 One can reuse the training pipeline of these models to create the new one by capping the target value with $\gamma$.

-Our simulations based on synthetic and real datasets (Section~\ref{sec:numerics}) demonstrate substantial improvement of $\hindalg$ over existing scheduling approaches.
-The simulations capture two distinct business settings that are relevant for content moderation systems: one is for online advertising (the ads setting), the other one is for user-generated content (the UGC setting).
-The ads setting considers a synthetic dataset for content view trajectories, which mimics a platform's promotion campaign of different ads using multi-armed bandits and budget pacing \citep{chakrabarti2008mortal, agarwal2014budget,schwartz2017customer}.
-The UGC setting employs both (i) a synthetic dataset generated from a Hawkes process motivated by practical content traces \citep{haimovich2021popularity} and (ii) a real dataset from \cite{rizoiu2017expecting} containing the view trajectories of over ten thousand YouTube videos.
-For all three datasets and a wide range of reviewing capacity, $\hindalg$ consistently delivers $2.6\%$ to $8.5\%$ reduction in policy-violating views compared to existing practices.
+Our simulations based on a dataset containing view trajectories of YouTube videos (Section~\ref{sec:numerics}) demonstrate substantial improvement of $\hindalg$ over existing scheduling approaches.
+For a wide range of reviewing capacity, $\hindalg$ consistently delivers $3.2\%$ to $8.5\%$ reduction in policy-violating views compared to existing practices.
 Another way to measure the benefit of $\hindalg$ is through its reviewer-hour savings, i.e., the reduction in the number of human reviews needed to prevent the same amount of policy-violating views as a baseline scheduling algorithm.
 Given that social media platforms employ tens of thousands of reviewers \citep{meta-humanreview,tiktok}, even one percent reviewer-hour savings can unleash thousands of reviewer hours per day with no deterioration in moderation quality.
-Our simulations demonstrate that $\hindalg$ offers $7.8\%$ to $25\%$ reviewer-hour savings across all three datasets; if realized in practice, this can translate to millions of reviewer hours for one year.
+Our simulations demonstrate that $\hindalg$ offers $7\%$ to $20\%$ reviewer-hour savings; if realized in practice, this can translate to millions of reviewer hours for one year.
+We also conduct robustness checks to show that these benefits persist even when (i) the simulations are for alternative synthetic datasets tailed to ads and user-generated content or (ii) the probability of violation is uncalibrated or updated dynamically (either by Bayesian learning or bandit learning).